Alba-la-Romaine: History

-"The Starting point of the Roman roads to Valence, Vienne, and Lyon by the banks of the Rhone, another to Bourg-Saint-Andéol, Narbonne, and finally to Gergovie.
+"The Starting point of the Roman roads to Valence, Vienne, and Lyon by the banks of the Rhône, another to Bourg-Saint-Andéol, Narbonne, and finally to Gergovie.
 Apart from the roads, Alba was the centre of an agricultural region, especially for wine, and a regional trading centre of Gaul....
 Alba was from the first century a major city", said Marcel Le Glay, "although not equaling the splendour of Arles, Orange, Nimes or Vienne.
 Until its peak in the second century, Alba developed on two axes: south on the terraces of Escoutay and north in the "Bagnols" district located near the valley the Rhone below the Massif Central.

-At the time of the Christianization of the city, the first episcopal see of the region remains uncertain, ranging from the late first century or that of the second century.
-After its decline, probably from the late third century, the city lost its episcopal function in the middle of the fourth century to the benefit of Viviers.
+At the time of the Christianisation of the city, the first episcopal see of the region remains uncertain, ranging from the late 1st century or that of the 2nd century.
+After its decline, probably from the late 3rd century, the city lost its episcopal function in the middle of the 4th century to the benefit of Viviers.
 The ancient site was abandoned and a new settlement was made in the Middle Ages in the location of the present village.

 The names of the Bishops of Alba are known to us through a document written in 950 by the Bishop of Viviers (Thomas II): the Charta Vetus: they were called Januarius, Septimius, Maspicianus, Melanus and Auxonius.
 The existence of a Bishop Avolus is a popular tradition (Yves Esquieu).
 This was attributed to the Alemanni at the destruction of Alba Helvorium in 406 AD.

 Bishop Avolus was put to death and his successor Bishop Auxionus established the fortified town of Viviers which gave him his diocese name Vivarais.
 Yves Esquieu gave a transfer date around 475 but if so then the transfer would have been done by Promotus, a successor of Bishop Auxonius.

 Against the wall of the Jewish cemetery in the northern district of Bonn, Germany there is a relief from the tombstone of the first known inhabitant of Bonn: namely a Roman soldier who came in 35 AD from Helviorium Alba (Alba-La-Romaine today).
 The tombstone inscription, translated from Latin means:

-"Here lies Publius Clodius, son of Plubius, from the Voltinia Region, born at Alba, soldier of the first legion, 48 years old, died after 25 years of service.".
+"Here lies Publius Clodius, son of Plubius, from the Voltinia Region, born at Alba, soldier of the first legion, 48 years old, died after 25 years of service."